-- 1. Tick bites in the State of Maryland are at high risk for transmission of Lyme Disease and/or Rocky Mountain Spotted Fever. - 2.
+- 1. Tick bites in the State of Maryland are at high risk for transmission of Lyme disease and/or Rocky Mountain spotted fever. - 2.
 In order for a tick to transmit Lyme, the tick has to be attached to the patient for at least 36 hours.
 Ticks found on a patient that are engorged with blood pose a much higher risk than ticks that are not engorged with blood. - 3.
 Lyme disease presents with a circular red rash with the center clear of redness.
 Patients will have fevers and non-specific flu-like symptoms.
 The patient may also have neurological finding such as a facial droop. - 4.
-To remove a tick, directly pull the tick up from the skin using a pair of tweezers in a single firm steady pull.
+To remove a tick, directly pull the tick up from the skin using a pair of tweezers or a tick key in a single firm steady pull.